Turkey Meat Sauce

 Stored in a sealed container, turkey meat sauce will keep in the refrigerator for about 5 days.
 It often tastes even better the next day after the flavors have a chance to meld.

-You can pick from a variety of pasta shapes, from chunky shapes like penne, ziti, rigatoni, orecchiette, or cavatappi to long strands like spaghetti, linguine, or bucatini.
+Spaghetti is always popular, but you can pick from a variety of pasta shapes, from chunky shapes like penne, ziti, rigatoni, orecchiette, or cavatappi to long strands like linguine or bucatini.
 Very thin pasta like angel hair might get a bit overwhelmed by the thick meaty sauce, as would tiny shapes like orzo or ditalini.
 It’s also terrific layered into baked pastas or lasagna.

 Pin this now to find it later